 Recognising the differing levels of development of member states, ACMF adopts a pragmatic approach in implementing its capital market initiatives whereby member countries opt-in to join the initiatives based on their market readiness.

-The ACMF meets twice a year, and is currently chaired by Securities and Exchange Commission Thailand.
+The ACMF meets twice a year, and is currently chaired by Securities and Exchange Regulator of Cambodia.

 Implementation Plan 2009-2015